jpatel98/transcription-client/README.md

 ```
 ### Environment Variables

-To implement [Auth0](https://auth0.com/docs/quickstart/spa/react/01-login) in this project, you will need to add the following environment variables to your .env file
+To implement [Auth0](https://auth0.com/docs/quickstart/spa/react/01-login) in this project, you will need to add the following env variables.

 `REACT_APP_AUTH0_DOMAIN`